Here's an interesting comment from the post last week...

 An idea for MQA: Why not have Bob Stuart do a similar show-and-tell video using a 30kHz wave for the Goldenears; demonstrating how MQA can decode this but not a flat PCM file?
 I'd also be very curious about how accurate this encoded ultrasonic reproduction can be in the time domain.
 Since the >22.05/24kHz tone will have to be represented by multiple samples, the time domain accuracy for the unfolded frequencies might not be as granular.

 Now as for the claims of total impulse-response reduced to 50µs, well, I would say "so what?!"
-Is there actually good research that the shorter the impulse response (which also increases the risk of aliasing distortion) is audibly "better"?
-Surely there must be a balance in terms of duration of the filter, phase shift with minimum phase settings (as used in MQA), and aliasing distortion depending on empirical findings with listening tests.
+Is there actually good research that the shorter the impulse response (which also increases the risk of imaging beyond Nyquist) is audibly "better"?
+Surely there must be a balance in terms of duration of the filter, phase shift with minimum phase settings (as used in MQA), and amount of ultrasonic imaging depending on empirical findings with listening tests.
 Is there evidence that using a minimum phase filter; which I presume is all they're referring to when they say "leading-edge uncertainty of transients comes down to just 4µs (from roughly 250µs in a 24/192 system)" is noticeable to listeners in blind tests?
 (Remember, the iPhone uses a minimum phase upsampler and has a low "leading-edge uncertainty" as well.
 Yet nobody hyped that up, right?)

 Remember, in the audiophile world, there are others with essentially an opposite stance compared to MQA about impulse response duration!
 For example, look at the measurements for Chord's DACs like the Hugo TT (US$4800 back in late 2015).
 Notice that Chord is proud about their FIR filters with a large number of taps - 26,368 in the TT and even higher at 164,000 with the new DAVE DAC!
 I'd certainly be curious to see how the DAVE measures.
 In any event, these DACs are well liked and well reviewed by the audiophile press despite the very long duration of pre-ringing as measured for the TT (and I presume similarly with the DAVE).